Anthony Froshaug: Design and typography

 On leaving the Central in 1939 he began to practice as a freelance graphic designer and typographer.
 As a typographer, he has been viewed as unusual in running his own small (un-private) press, including two periods of printing in Cornwall (1949–52, 1954–7).
 He worked with Alan Kitching.

 Teaching

 Froshaug was a natural teacher: he taught typography, first at the Central School (1948–9, 1952–3), then at the Hochschule für Gestaltung Ulm (1957–61), the Royal College of Art in London (1961–4), Watford School of Art (1964–6); in 1970 he returned to teach (part-time) at the Central School, continuing there until illness forced him to stop.
 He later also taught at the London College of Printing Department of Art and Design from 1980–82.

 As both a practitioner and a teacher, Froshaug preferred an experimental workshop environment with opportunities for discussion, rather than more formal learning structures.

-He is buried on the eastern side of Highgate Cemetery Carved by Françoise Berserik.
+He is buried on the eastern side of Highgate Cemetery.